 Repetition in clues

-Most editors require that any indicator should be used no more than once with the same cryptic meaning in a single puzzle.
+Most editors require that no indicator should be used more than once with the same cryptic meaning in a single puzzle.
 So 'holding' appearing in two separate clues as a containment indicator would be unacceptable, as would 'son' appearing twice as a pointer to the abbreviation S. This stricture would extend to inflections of the same verb (so 'keeps' and 'keeping' as containment indicators would constitute an unwanted repetition), and to multiple alternative ways of indicating the same element, eg 'love' and 'nil' for O.

 The repetition of the same indicator but with a different meaning is not an issue - theoretically, 'about' could be used to indicate a reversal, a containment, an anagram, the letter C, and the letters RE in the same puzzle.
 Words which have no cryptic meaning can be used multiple times, eg 'stake' to define 'post' and 'risk' in separate clues.
 Common words such as 'and' and 'in' are generally exempt from restriction even when used cryptically unless they lead more than once to the same abbreviation (eg 'with' for W).